So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

 I’ve highlighted some of the benefits and pitfalls in this post.

-If you’re thinking of getting in writers with outsourcing, do it right.
+If you’re thinking of getting in writers with outsourcing, do it smartly.

 - Invite reputable, well established, authoritative guest bloggers to come and write for you.

-- Use NinjaOutreach or Inbound.org to find and connect with industry influencers and bloggers.
+- Use influencer outreach tools like NinjaOutreach or Inbound.org to find and connect with industry influencers and bloggers.